Ira Hyman: Autobiographical memory in Alzheimer's patients

 In 1998 Hyman and his co-authors, P. Usita and K. Herman conducted a study on the effects of progressive Alzheimer's disease on the ability to recall life events.
 They listened to personal narratives from six people with the disease and six without and recorded the various memory failures, repetitions and organizational methods of each group.
 They found that those with Alzheimer's Disease had a marked deficiency in their ability to adequately recall past significant events.
 They were less organized in their storytelling and were also far less detailed than those without the disease.
-However, it is important to note that all members of the experiment were able to complete the survey with enough time and prompting.
+However, all members of the experiment were able to complete the survey with enough time and prompting.
 This is an important finding because sharing life stories is an important interpersonal skill and crucial to social engagement.
 This study is important because it shows the longevity of autobiographical memory even when there are global memory failures in other ways and gives an idea of how psychology's results can be used to enrich the lives of the elderly and ill.